 It’s easy to see why Rome is known as the Eternal City, with a seemingly limitless itinerary of things to experience.
 However, while Italy’s capital city has a wealth of art, culture and history, there’s plenty more to explore with many beautiful towns and cities a short direct train ride away.
 In fact, Italy is tied with China for having the most UNESCO World Heritage sites, with cultural and natural landmarks dotted up and down the country's famous "boot."
 When in Rome, also make sure you get out of Rome, from coasts to cradles of culture, vineyards to hilltop hideaways.
 All within 30 mins to 1 hour 30 mins by train.

 For a hauntingly beautiful glimpse back in time, head to Cerveteri, only 38 mins by train from Rome.
 Home to the Necropoli di Banditaccia, a UNESCO World Heritage site and one of Italy’s greatest Etruscan treasures, these ancient tombs are the only remaining traces of the powerful Estruscan city that once stood there.
-Venture down one of the many walking trails and take in 400 tombs of this ancient civilization, some dating back to the 9th century BCE.
+Venture down one of the many walking trails and take in 400 tombs of this ancient civilisation, some dating back to the 9th century BCE.

 Florence, the Cradle of the Renaissance, oozes romance and beauty.
 Reachable by direct train from Rome in just 1 hr 22 mins, Florence’s wealth of art and architecture will fill a day of sightseeing, and then some.
 From 15th and 16th century palazzi, to fresco-adorned churches and museums bursting with masterpieces, Florence is breathtaking in every way.
 It’s unsurprising then that the entire city is a UNESCO World Heritage site.
 For a grand finale to your trip, walk up the 2km path from Ponte Vecchio to Piazzale Michelangelo at sunset for dazzling panoramic views of the city dappled in every shade of pink and amber.